 The day was topped off with a free sausage sizzle, fruit, lemon myrtle and strawberry gum tea, drinks and cake.

-We would also like to thank all the volunteers and providers for their assistance on the day.
+We would also like to thank all the volunteers and providers and members of the Aboriginal community for their assistance on the day.

 The day was made possible via funding through the NSW Government’s Regional Youth Spring Holiday Break Program